Initialization

 , for example: <span class="btn btn-primary">Read More</span>

-, to match your site's design.
+, to match your website's design.

-Initialization with Responsive Settings
+Initialization With Responsive Settings

 To adapt the plugin's behavior to different screen sizes, use the breakpoints